Nazzareno Tarantino

-Nazzareno Tarantino (born 4 January 1979) is an Italian footballer who plays as a forward for Lucchese in the Serie D.
+Nazzareno Tarantino (born 4 January 1979) is an Italian football coach and a former forward.
+He is an assistant coach with Juve Stabia.

 Career

 Throughout his career, he played in the Italian Serie B with Empoli, Crotone, Juve Stabia and Lucchese, just when he started playing as a professional player in the 1995–1996 season.

 In 2012, he finishes his contract with Juve Stabia, and he goes to play in the Italian Serie C with the Treviso.
 In the summer of 2013 he returned to the Lucchese, after 11 seasons, but in the Italian Serie D.